econtigliani/Chess/README.md

     npm start.
     ```
 ## Strategy
-My bot plays with a recursive algorithm similar to minimax where it calculates the possible movements of the turn, the possible movements of the opponent in response.
+My bot plays with a recursive algorithm similar to minimax where it calculates the possible movements of the turn, the best possible movements of the opponent in response and my best next move.

 ### Thanks for read me :D
 Any questions?
 Ask me: